oyindonesia/external-api-docs/source/includes/_offline_api.md

 timestamp | String(19) | Execution time of the request in OY! system ("yyyy-MM-dd HH:mm:ss.SSS")

 ## Transaction Info

-> Below is an example of the code for transaction info

 ```shell
 curl -X \